Takeaway option gives staff lifeline

 The club is offering delivery from noon to 7pm on those days.

-Check out the menu at www.brothersipswich.com.au and call 3817 2999 to place an order.
+Check out the club's new takeaway menu at www.brothersipswich. com.au and call 3817 2999 to place an order.